Moving Across The Country

 - Weather conditions

 We know that moving across the country can be challenging, and coordinating an out-of-state move may seem like a near-impossible task.
-But if you remember anything from this article, remember this: prioritize your needs.
+But if you remember anything from this article, remember to prioritize your needs.
 All you have to do for a successful move is make a list of your most essential needs.